-This means that if you wish to take your child on holiday abroad, to another jurisdiction, and the other parent who has parental responsibility does not agree, then you cannot take them.
-The only exceptions to this are:
+This means that if you wish to take your child on holiday abroad to another jurisdiction or various destinations, and the other parent who has parental responsibility does not agree, then you cannot take them.

 - You have a Court Order giving consent

-If you have a Residence Order, you are entitled to remove your child from the jurisdiction for a period of less than one month without the other parent’s, who has parental responsibilities, permission.
-The parent without the Residence Order will still need the consent of the other parent.
+If you have a CAO, you are entitled to remove your child from the jurisdiction for a period of less than one month without the other parent’s written consent, (who has parental responsibilities) or permission.

-If a father does not yet have parental responsibility, the mother can take the child out of the jurisdiction.
-However, if the father has made an application for parental responsibility and/or has been granted leave to make the application, the mother should not take the child out of the jurisdiction until the matter has been determined by a Court.
+However, if the father has made an application for parental responsibility or has a CAO, the mother should not take the child out of the jurisdiction, until the matter has been determined by a Court.

-What if… ‘The other parent is just being difficult.
-The holiday would be really good for the child.
+What if… ‘The other parent is just being difficult, the holiday would be really good for the child.
 We have both been through a hard time and the holiday would be great for us.’

-Even if the other parent is being unreasonable but still will not give permission, you will need to make an application to the Court under Section 8 of the Children Act for a Specific Issue Order.
+Even if the other parent is being unreasonable and still will not give permission, you will need to make an application to the Court under Section 8 of the Children Act for CAO or a Specific Issue Order.

-When considering an application under the Children Act, the Court will consider what is in the best interests of the child and this will be the Court’s main concern.
+When considering an application under the Children Act, the Court will consider what is in the best interests of the child, and this will be the Court’s main concern.

 Generally, the Courts are unlikely to prevent a child from going on holiday with the other parent if that holiday is on the face of it enjoyable, especially if the children are able to express a clear wish to go on holiday and the parent undertakes (a promise to the court) to return the child at the end of the holiday.

 An objecting parent would have to come up with very good reasons as to why a holiday was not in the child’s best interest.